arkimedesnetwork/blog/arkimedes_architecture.md

 # Arkimedes Architecture, at the intersection of AI & Web3

-**As Generative AI drives the next digital transformation, conversational interfaces are becoming the preferred choice for users to interact with AI-first applications.
-This makes the need for trustworthy, verifiable data evident.
-We, at Arkimedes, believe the intersection of traditional data management with blockchain technology will set a new standard for trust and transparency in AI applications.**
+**As Generative AI and conversational interfaces drive the next digital transformation, the need for trustworthy, verifiable data becomes evident.
+We, at Arkimedes, believe the intersection of traditional data management with blockchain technology will set a new standard for trust and transparency in AI-driven applications.**

 **In this blog article, we share our architecture roadmap to building such a smart, trusted platform that enables both enterprises and individuals to make more confident decisions in hiring and career development.**